Near-realtime Facial Animation by Deep 3D Simulation Super-Resolution: Experiments and Evaluation

 \subsubsection{Unseen forces}

-We craft two quasi-static simulation examples with external forces applied.
-In the first example (left of Fig. \ref{fig:unseen_physics}e, apply a spring force pulling the side of the lips.
+We craft two quasi-static simulation examples with external forces applied on the rest pose mesh (Figure \ref{fig:unseen_physics}d).
+In the first example (Figure \ref{fig:unseen_physics}e), we apply a spring force pulling the side of the lips.
 This force can also be interpreted as a candy cane pulling on one side of the lips.
-In the second example (Fig. \ref{fig:unseen_physics}f), we collide the low-resolution embedding mesh with a sphere, pushing the cheek inward.
+In the second example (Figure \ref{fig:unseen_physics}f), we collide the low-resolution simulation mesh with a sphere, pushing the cheek inward.
 The low-resolution performances, reconciled by the simulator, are given as input to our framework.
-The predictions (shown in Fig. \ref{fig:unseen_physics}) indicate that our framework is able to handle inputs that have deformations not seen in the training performances.
+The predictions indicate that our framework is able to handle inputs that have deformations not seen in the training performances.
+Moreover, for side-by-side comparisons, we visualize the surface mesh embedded in the low-resolution simulation mesh in Appendix \ref{appendix:unseen_forces_emb}.